ghostlypi/RLabs/Lab 4/Lab4_Sampling _IntroInference_APstudent.md

 1d: Biological studies can't always use a SRS like other fields, as they often don't have a sampling frame.
 How could the researchers introduce randomization into their study (what could they physically do while collecting the kelp on the beach to collect it in a random way)?

-> They can sample on different days to
+> The randomly select different section of each field site for sampling.